Embracing the Enemy: Omitted Proofs

-\begin{proof} In steps 1 and 2 we focus on histories $h \not\in \mathcal{H}_L$ and show that no better contract for $P$ exists, in step 3 we close by addressing $h \in \mathcal{H}_L$.
+\begin{proof} In steps 1 and 2, we focus on histories $h \not\in \mathcal{H}_F$ and show that no better contract for $P$ exists; in step 3, we close by addressing $h \in \mathcal{H}_F$.

 \paragraph{Step 1.
-The relevant class of contracts.} Invoking \cref{lem:DEC}, we, without loss, restrict attention to contracts such that at any history the leading agent either chooses $y_i=\theta$ or that agent's (\ref{Eq Agent DEC}) binds and $y_L\leq \theta \leq y_R$. \cref{lem:FullEndorsment} implies that within the class of contracts such that $y_L=\theta$ and $y_R \neq \theta$ we only need to consider those in which $s=m$ unless either $L$'s (\ref{Eq Agent DEC}) binds or $R$ plays $y_{R}(h)=\theta$ at least at some on-path history $h$.
+The relevant class of contracts.} Invoking \cref{lem:DEC}, we restrict attention, without loss, to contracts such that at any history the leading party either chooses $y_i=\theta$ or that party's (\ref{Eq Agent DEC}) binds and $y_F\leq \theta \leq y_E$. \cref{lem:FullEndorsment} implies that within the class of contracts such that $y_F=\theta$ and $y_E \neq \theta$ we only need to consider those in which $s=m$ unless either $F$'s (\ref{Eq Agent DEC}) binds or $E$ plays $y_{E}(h)=\theta$ at least at some on-path history $h$.

 \paragraph{Step 2.
 No other candidate in that class is optimal.}